How to Really Study Plastic Surgery Photos

 Step 4: Look for a variety of results, in a variety of patient types.
 Is every result a “cookie-cutter” version of the one before?
 How does the surgeon adjust his technique for patients with differing pre-op features?

 Finally, confirm that your prospective surgeon really performed these procedures themselves.
 This is especially important for photos related to a particular brand of surgical device, like a laser or liposuction machine.
 Sometimes the manufacturer will provide marketing photos to the surgeons that buy their machine– that were performed by someone else.
+We don’t use models on this website.
+Every photo you see on our website is a real patient, with surgery performed personally by Dr. Fiala or by Dr. Rhee.

 With a good system, you can get a lot more out the time spent browsing in the surgeon’s photo gallery.
 You’ll be well on your way to selecting your surgeon, and becoming a well-informed plastic surgery client.